alanng10/class-lang/Docue/Article/Word/a.md

 Word "spread" has meaning that is rate spread.

+Word "focus" has meaning that is radial focus.

 Word "radius" has meaning that is round radius.

 Word "ident" has meaning that is identity.